robcarver17/pysystemtrade/docs/production.md

     - [check a MongoDB server is running with the right data directory](/docs/data.md#mongodb) command line: `mongod --dbpath $MONGO_DATA`
     - launch an IB gateway (this could be done automatically depending on your security setup)
 - FX data:
-    - [Initialise the spot FX data from .csv files](/sysinit/futures/repocsv_spotfx_prices.py) (this will be out of date, but you will update it in a moment)
+    - [Initialise the spot FX data from CSV files](/sysinit/futures/repocsv_spotfx_prices.py) (this will be out of date, but you will update it in a moment)
     - Update the FX price data using interactive brokers: command line:`. /home/your_user_name/pysystemtrade/sysproduction/linux/scripts/update_fx_prices`
 - Instrument configuration:
     - Set up futures instrument spread costs using this script [repocsv_spread_costs.py](/sysinit/futures/repocsv_spread_costs.py).